General Eligibility Requirements

 - Be accepted as a degree-seeking student in an A.A., A.S, B.A.S. or B.S. degree program, or

-- Be accepted as a certificate-seeking student in an eligible College Credit Certificate* or Postsecondary Adult Vocational certificate** program.
+- Be accepted as a certificate-seeking student in an eligible College Credit Certificate or Postsecondary Adult Vocational certificate program.
+(Please visit www.CF.edu for an up-to-date list of eligible programs.)

 - Be a U.S. citizen, national or eligible non-citizen.